 Use common sense and think before acting.

-- No food or drink is allowed in the lab except for the specified area marked with blue tapes.
+- No eating or drinking is allowed in the lab at any time.

 - Some experiments that use radiation or lasers will require safety training.

 - View the Radiation Safety Video on YouTube.
 Then get a pink Radiation Safety form from a 111-Lab staff person.
 Fill it out & sign the form for getting a Radiation Ring.
 Also, complete the Radiation Safety Training.
 After completion of the training, turn in all forms to Winthrop Williams or teaching staff.

 - View the Laser Safety video here.